 Report Broken Meters and Faded Curbs

 Where the curb has faded so badly as to be difficult to determine the curb color, there is a chance Enforcement might not cite vehicles for curb color violations.
-And while you may only park for two hours at a broken meter, functioning meters guarantee better parking availability for everyone.
+And while you may only park for the posted time limit at a broken meter, functioning meters guarantee better parking availability for everyone.
 Help us keep meters working and curb colors bright and up to date by calling 311.